 In sixth grade, he relocated up North to live with his biological father.
 For the first time, DeDaTruff found himself in a position to focus on rap.
 Dad built him a home studio, and the budding talent spent countless hours writing and recording.
 In ninth grade, he started uploading music to Soundcloud and YouTube, building a name for himself through consistently dropping music.

-His first release in 2015, under the name De Da Truff, “Do It For You,” went viral and scored 334K plays on Soundcloud as “Drillinois” clocked 284K YouTube views in 2018 with “Ungrateful” and “Spill” both crossing the 100K mark as well.
+His first release in 2015, “Do It For You,” went viral and scored 334K plays on Soundcloud as “Drillinois” clocked 284K YouTube views in 2018 with “Ungrateful” and “Spill” both crossing the 100K mark as well.
 He often wrote verses in his car and recorded them on his Instagram story, attracting a growing viewership.
 Among that audience, he caught the attention of Think It’s a Game Records who signed him during late 2018.